0x1d/drift-keeper/README.md

 - DigitalOcean API Key (optional)

 Drift account is setup according to: https://docs.drift.trade/keeper-bots.
-The account can also be set up using the trading app: https://app.drift.trade/.
+The account can also be set up using the DEX app: https://app.drift.trade/.

 ## Configure